ddchen05/A-superstore-data-warehouse-web-application-with-PHP-and-MySQL/README.md

 Phase 3:

-All the implementation code for this project
+All the implementation code for this project.
 ### Authors:
 Didi Chen
 Suiqiong Li